Audrey-Hermans/blog/_posts/2025-05-15-omori-sokun-biography.md

 His name is He Shinkurō, sometimes written Shinjurō.
 A samurai in the making.
-An mind tuned to tactics.
+A mind tuned to tactics.
 A musician with a growing voice.

 But he’s not yet the Ōmori Sōkun that history will remember.

 Born on March 15, 1570, in Kyōto, into a modest family of warrior lineage, Shinkurō grew up in the shadow of a famous ancestor: Ōmori Hikoshichi.
-Legend has it that Hikoshichi once crossed blades with the legendary Kusunoki Masashige—a symbol of unwavering samurai loyalty.
+Legend has it that Hikoshichi once crossed blades with the legendary Kusunoki Masashige —a symbol of unwavering samurai loyalty.
-The weight of his bloodline hangs over Shinkuro like a distant drumbeat—felt more than heard—as the young flutist begins to find his path.
+The weight of his bloodline hangs over Shinkuro like a distant drumbeat —felt more than heard— as the young flutist begins to find his path.

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/2025-05-15-masashige.webp){: .align-center}
 *Kusunoki Masashige (楠正成) - by Utagawa Kuniyoshi, 1843–44.
 Woodblock print (oban tate-e).
 British Museum (Accession no. 2008,3037.15307).
 Public domain.*

-While this historical stew bubbles away, Shinkurō—the future Sōkun—is already showing a remarkable gift for music.
+While this historical stew bubbles away, Shinkurō —the future Sōkun— is already showing a remarkable gift for music.
 His instrument of choice is the hitoyogiri, which he studies under the guidance of several monks, most notably at the temple of Myōken-ji.
 At the same time, he receives a Zen Buddhist training from Tenshuku Sōgan, a Rinzai master, at another temple you can still visit today: Daitoku-ji.